emojidex/slate/source/includes/_api.md

-liked | emoji favorited by more users are returned first. unliked | emoji favoreted by fewer users are returned first. shortest | emoji with shorter emoji codes are returned first.
+liked | emoji favorited by more users are returned first. unliked | emoji favoreted by fewer users are returned first. shortest | emoji with shorter emoji codes are returned first. longest | emoji with longer emoji codes are returned first.

 *Return Data*